-Naomi Thornton is a mixed media artist, grandmother, and psychotherapist living in Missoula, Montana.
-In her art and in life, she explores the juxtaposition of these roles.
-Naomi finds her passion close to the earth having lived off the grid and in community while raising her three children.
-She was a longtime director at Women’s Opportunity and Resource Development, a feminist organization, creating community for women to address issues of poverty, discrimination, and injustice.
-She currently is a psychotherapist in private practice who interested in joining with others to recognize the impacts of “eco-anxiety” and other stressors as we face a changing environment.
+Naomi Thornton is a mixed media artist, grandmother, and psychotherapist living in Montana.
+In her art, she explores the juxtaposition of these roles.
+Naomi finds her passion close to the earth having lived off the grid while raising her three children.
+She was a longtime director at a local feminist organization working to address issues of poverty and injustice.
+As a psychotherapist, she joins with others to address the emotional impacts of climate crisis as we face a changing environment.

-Naomi is a self-taught artist who always felt a pull to create with her hands and her heart.
-Her early memories are as a four-year old creating a world of solace and adventure with a pencil and crayons.
+As self-taught artist, she has always created with her hands and heart.
+Her earliest memories are of drawing a world of solace and adventure with pencil and crayons.
 She grew up watching her mother paint in oils at the dining room table.
-At 15, she was creating large multilayered collages that reflected the turmoil of growing up in the 60’s.
-She has worked in a variety of mediums considered to be craft such as beadwork, dollmaking, leatherwork, embroidery, and pottery.
-She started painting with acrylics at age 50 with a focus on large paintings of women using photographs for inspiration.
-As she turned 60, she shifted to small scale collage 5” x 8” cards that serve as a tool for self-exploration.
-She went on to facilitate workshops teaching non-artists to use this process for healing and self-discovery for over 10 years.
-More recently the pandemic became a catalyst to embark on her current body of mixed media work.
-Her recent series, “Warrior Women” and “Healing Our Inner Child”, show the influence of being a deep listener to the personal stories of so many over the years.
+At 15, she created large multilayered collages that reflected the turmoil of growing up in the 60’s.
+Later, she worked in mediums considered to be craft such as dollmaking, leatherwork, embroidery, and pottery.
+She started painting with acrylics at age 50 with a focus on large figurative paintings of women.
+At 60, she shifted to small scale collage on 5” x 8” cards as a tool for self-exploration.
+She facilitated workshops teaching this healing process to all ages for over 10 years.
+The pandemic became a catalyst for her current body of mixed media work.
+Her series, “Warrior Women” and “Healing Our Inner Child”, show the influence of being a deep listener to the personal stories of so many over the years.

 Find the Artist on: